-Sierra Leone Mudslides: Making sure humanitarian aid reaches women
+Sierra Leone Mudslides: Making Sure Humanitarian Aid Reaches Women

 Following heavy rains on 14 August, mudslides have left more than 400 people dead and an estimated 6,000 affected in Freetown, the capital of Sierra Leone.
 The number of people in need of humanitarian aid is expected to rise as rain and floods continue.

 Memunatu Kamara, 38-year-old mother of three, recounts the horrific ordeal: “It was around three in the morning when I heard a very loud noise and something hit our house.
 I immediately woke my husband and my two daughters, aged nine and 15.
-I carried my one year old son Sullay, but on our way out, my husband and two daughters were hit by heavy rocks and they died.
+I carried my 1-year-old son, Sullay, but on our way out, my husband and two daughters were hit by heavy rocks and they died.
 All I have left is my son the clothes that I am wearing.
 I am still wondering whether this is a bad dream or actual reality…”

 Women and girls are often disproportionately impacted during times of crises.
 They have unique health and hygiene needs, and shoulder increased burden of work, caring for children, the sick and the elderly.
 They are also rendered more vulnerable to violence and exploitation, particularly in environments where gender-based violence rates are already high, such as in Sierra Leone.
 Many women and girls in Freetown already lived in poverty and precarious circumstances.